ircdocs/modern-irc/_includes/concepts.md

 The least efficient style of one-to-many conversation is through clients talking to a 'list' of targets (client, channel, ask).
 How this is done is almost self-explanatory: the client gives a list of destinations to which the message is to be delivered and the server breaks it up and dispatches a separate copy of the message to each given destination.

-This is not as efficient as using a channel since the destination list MAY be broken up and the dispatch sent without checking to make sure duplicates aren't sent down each path.
+This is not as efficient as using a channel since the destination list may be broken up and the dispatch sent without checking to make sure duplicates aren't sent down each path.

 ### One-To-All